 - If the car is slow, fuel injection may be less.

 - In case of the car not moving but is working, fuel injection will be minimal.

 - how is fuel injected based on requirements?

 - how to decide when to inject fuel?

 - how much fuel needs to be injected?

-- how to maintain an air-fuel mixture for multi-cylinder engines?
+- how do maintain an air-fuel mixture for multi-cylinder engines?

-- how to maintain the proportion of air-fuel mixtures, i.e., whether lean mixture or rich mixture is required?
-Like in the starting of any engine that is the cold engine, a rich mixture is required.
-After that lean mixture is to provide.
+- how to maintain the proportion of air-fuel mixtures, i.e., whether a lean mixture or rich mixture is required?
+Like in the starting of any engine that is the cold engine, a rich mixture is required, after that lean mixture is provided.
 Agin during speed up, the rich mixture is required.